-- The constitutional right of the people to have access to information - To have trained and knowledgeable staff for providing information to the people - To ensure service is timely, courteous, fair, efficient, and offered with all due regard for the privacy, safety, convenience, comfort and needs of the public

-• To ensure that published information is available on request in multiple formats to also accommodate special groups.
+- The constitutional right of the people to have access to information - To have trained and knowledgeable staff for providing information to the people - To ensure service is timely, courteous, fair, efficient, and offered with all due regard for the privacy, safety, convenience, comfort and needs of the public - To ensure that published information is available on request in multiple formats to also accommodate special groups.

 Key to the uThukela district municipality strategy is the recognition that Government communication is driven by coherent messages under a theme: "TOGETHER WE MOVE SOUTH AFRICA FORWARD".
-It is crucial to mention that the communication strategy was reviewed and adopted by Council on the 28 June 2019.
+It is crucial to mention that Council adopted the communication strategy on the 26 June 2020.